 For dogs with infectious arthritis, the root cause of the issue needs to be diagnosed by a veterinarian to determine treatment.
 For degenerative arthritis, several treatments are available to give dogs greater comfort such as painkilling medication or a program of exercise and rest.
 Swimming is often recommended by vets as a good form of exercise that takes pressure off the joints.

 Many dog owners also report seeing benefits with adding supplements containing glucosamine and chondroitin, methylsulfonyl methane (MSM), and/or hyaluronic acid to a dog’s diet.
 A few prime examples are Dasuquin and Cosequin.

-Other options for degenerative arthritis include prescription medication such as carprofen (trade name: Rimadyl), polysulfated glycosaminoglycan (trade name: Adequan), firoxoxib (trade name: Previcox), and meloxicam (trade name: Metacam).
+Other options for degenerative arthritis include prescription medication such as carprofen (trade name: Rimadyl), polysulfated glycosaminoglycan (trade name: Adequan), firoxoxib (trade name: Previcox for dogs), and meloxicam (trade name: Metacam).
 Surgery or laser therapy may also be an option.
 Your veterinarian can help you weigh your dog’s options.